ThomasDickey/esctest2/README.txt

 Defines which optional features are enabled in the terminal being tested.

 The following options are supported:
+* allowC1Printable
+  This option overrides disableWideChars, to indicate that C1 controls work with UTF-8 mode.

 * xtermWinopsEnabled
   This option indicates that xterm is configured to allow all window operations, some of which are off by default.
 The following X resources must be set before